thisdwhitley/beautifulhugo/README.md

-# Beautiful Hugo - A port of Beautiful Jekyll Theme | thisdwhitley fork
+# Beautiful Hugo [thisdwhitley fork] - A port of Beautiful Jekyll Theme

 ## Updates from fork